 For many people, buying a house represents the largest and most important purchase and investment that they will make over the course of a lifetime.
 Regardless of when it takes place, the commitment to own property often comes with the financial responsibility of a mortgage, anchoring an owner (and family) to a specific property and location, often for many years.

 Under any circumstances, buying a house and taking out a mortgage requires an abundance of planning and thought.
 But what about for those who have undergone or are in the midst of debt settlement – is it possible to apply for a mortgage?
 The good news is that It is possible to apply for a mortgage and buy a house during and after debt settlement.
 However, a healthy credit score might be required first in order to qualify.

 Can I Buy a House During Debt Settlement?

+Can you buy a house during debt settlement?
 The need to pursue debt settlement arises out of an inability to pay back onerous amounts of unsecured debt, usually in the form of high-interest credit card debt.
 While debt settlement is a viable form of debt relief that can help individuals get out of debt faster and often save thousands of dollars, debt settlement does have its drawbacks.

 Chief among them is the fact that the road toward a successful debt settlement is laden with damage to a credit score and profile.
 This is because debt settlement doesn’t really become a viable option until an account or accounts have already become at least four or five months delinquent.
 During this time frame, delinquent accounts approach charge-off status, which is when creditors are faced with the very real possibility that an account may soon become worthless – or can only be sold to a collections agency for pennies on the dollar.